meagon/saltpad/docs/installation/index.md

           - '@wheel'
 ```

 Currently SaltPad requires exactly these permissions, for various reasons.
 There is ongoing improvements on SaltStack part and in Saltpad to require less permissions.
-Saltpad will not allows you to connect if you don't have this set of permissions and will show you an error message.
+Saltpad will not allow you to connect if you don't have this set of permissions and will show you an error message.

 ## Salt-api configuration